GiovanniSalmeri/yellow-diary/README.md

 Note: Since the year of the events is not displayed, keep the events of each year in a different file and provide with an appropriate heading the page where you embed the diary.

 If you want to customise the events with CSS, write a `diary-custom.css` file, put it into your `system/extensions` folder, open file `system/extensions/yellow-system.ini` and change `DiaryStyle: custom`.
-Another option to customise sharing links with CSS is editing the files in your `system/themes` folder.
-It's recommended to use the later option.
+Another option to customise the events with CSS is editing the files in your `system/themes` folder.
+It's recommended to use the latter option.

 ## Examples